Muscogee County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any other documentation that could challenge the basis of your arrest or the accuracy of the chemical testing.
+- Gather evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), and any documentation related to your arrest.

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes (see below).
+- Restricted/hardship license granted: In some cases, even if your suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain circumstances.

 Hardship/Restricted License in Georgia

-- You have completed a DUI Alcohol or Drug Use Risk Reduction Program (DUI School).
+- DUI Alcohol or Drug Use Risk Reduction Program attendance

 Getting Your License Back